 1. Vestibular Therapy

-Vestibular rehabilitation therapy can be used to help treat some balancing issues that are common in post-concussion syndrome.
-Vestibular exercises involve specialized head movements with the goal of stimulating and retraining the vestibular system. (i.e. the system that controls your balance)
+You can use vestibular rehabilitation therapy to help treat some balancing issues common in post-concussion syndrome.
+These exercises involve specialized head movements with the goal of stimulating and retraining the vestibular system. (i.e. the system that controls your balance)

 Customized vestibular therapy has been shown to be more effective than generic exercises in treating dizziness and balance issues.
 While it is best to tailor exercises to fit your specific needs, here are a few sample exercises you can try: